Gogland

-Gogland or Hogland (Гогланд, transliteration from original Högland; Suursaari, Suursaar, German: Hochland) is an island in the Gulf of Finland in the eastern Baltic Sea, about 180 km west from Saint Petersburg and 35 km from the coast of Finland (near Kotka).
-Hogland has an area of approximately 21 km2; its highest point is 173 m.
+Gogland or Hogland (Note: Гогланд, transliteration from original Högland; Suursaari, Suursaar, German: Hochland.) is a Russian island in the Gulf of Finland in the eastern Baltic Sea, about 180 km west from Saint Petersburg and 35 km from the coast of Finland (near Kotka).
+The current population of the island is very low.
 It belongs to Russia's Kingiseppsky District in the Leningrad Oblast.